soren121/rallyme/README.md

 ## Building RallyMe

+### Building a WAR archive

-To build the WAR file, start by opening a terminal in the rallyme directory.
+To build the WAR file, start by opening a terminal in the rallyme folder.
 (On Windows, open the folder in Windows Explorer, then hold Shift and right-click in the folder; you'll see an Open in Command Prompt option in the menu.)